 The doors will relock automatically if you do not open a door within 45 seconds of unlocking the doors with the remote control.
 The door locks and the alarm will return to their previous state.

 Reprogramming the unlocking function

-If the unlocking function is reprogrammed so that only the driver's door is unlocked (See Programming the remote control (page 27). ), note the following:
+The unlocking function may be reprogrammed so that only the driver's door and the luggage compartment lid are unlocked (See Programming the remote control (page 28).).